Dillian Whyte: Whyte vs. Parker

 On the morning of 7 June, it was confirmed that Whyte would instead fight former WBO heavyweight champion Joseph Parker (24–1, 18 KOs) on 28 July at The O2 Arena in London on Sky Box Office.
 An official press conference followed a few hours later.
-Many fans took to social media stating their frustration around the fight being on pay-per-view.
-Whyte, along with Parker's promoter David Higgins, explained their reasons as to why the fight deserved to be on the PPV platform.
-The fight itself was praised by fans for the match up, with it being billed as an eliminator for the winner to challenge Anthony Joshua for the unified heavyweight titles.
 Three days before the fight, it was confirmed a sell-out.
 It was revealed that before PPV revenue, both boxers would earn just over £1 million for the fight, with Whyte receiving slightly more, being the home fighter.
 Despite stating he would weigh less, Whyte came in at 258 1/2 pounds, 4 pounds heavier than his previous bout.
 Parker weighed 242 pounds, 16 pounds lighter than Whyte, however 6 pounds heavier than what he weighed in his loss to Joshua.